Food for the body is not enough.

 There must be food for the soul.

-The Cathedral Kitchen is one of many outreach programs of St. James Cathedral, Seattle.
-The Kitchen opens it doors five days a week to provide a nourishing, hot meal to those in need in our First Hill and downtown Seattle neighborhood.
+The Cathedral Kitchen is one of many outreach programs of St. James Cathedral.
+The Kitchen opens it doors five days a week to provide a nourishing, hot meal to those in need in our First Hill and Downtown Seattle neighborhoods.
 The Cathedral Kitchen serves anyone in need, regardless of age, gender, or creed.

 NEW Click here to

 learn about a new ministry, the Cathedral Kitchen Garden